maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 ### Reducing general Byzantine problem to a binary Byzantine problem

-When a `GossipEvent` strongly sees a non-yet stable `Block` formed via a strongly seen supermajority of `Vote`s, this `GossipEvent` is said to carry a valid `Block`.
+When a `GossipEvent` strongly sees a not-yet stable `Block` formed via a strongly seen supermajority of `Vote`s, this `GossipEvent` is said to carry a valid `Block`.

 For any node, the first `GossipEvent` they create that sees `GossipEvent`s created by `> 2N/3` of the nodes carrying valid `Block`s, is defined to be that node's observer.

 We need to ensure that all nodes decide upon the same order of stable `Block`s.
 These are `Block`s which have become valid, but the order in which they became valid can vary from each node's perspective.
 When a node receives gossip and creates a sync event, this could cause one or more valid `Block`s to form.
 The general Byzantine problem is deciding which of these `Block`s should be considered the next stable `Block`.

 To make a decision, we turn this single problem into a number of binary Byzantine problems.
-Each binary problem is effectively asking "Should this voter's opinion be considered when choosing the next stable block?" .
+Each binary problem is effectively asking "Should this voter's opinion be considered when choosing the next stable block?".
 To be more specific, for each current valid voter, we ask the question "Can our latest sync event strongly see any vote for a valid, not-yet-stable block by this voter?".
 The answer to that question is a virtual binary value that we define as our meta vote for this voter's right to participate in the decision.
 - Note: by "virtual", we mean that there is no actual explicit "meta vote" initiated by any node.
 These meta votes are implicit properties of gossip.
-The meaning of "meta vote" is assigned to a `GossipEvent` in retrospect by an actor interpreting the `gossip_graph`.
+The meaning of "meta vote" is assigned to a `GossipEvent` in retrospect by an actor interpreting the gossip graph.
 This definition of "virtual" also applies to estimates, auxiliary values, `bin_values` and decided values.

 We use this specific question since when the answer is "yes" we know two things: the voter's vote will eventually be seen by all correct nodes, and after binary consensus the set of voters seen by all nodes will not be empty^1^.

 After achieving Binary consensus on all voters, deciding the next stable `Block` is trivial: for instance, one can simply consider which `NodeState` is carried by the most nodes as content for the next stable `Block`.
 If that leads to a tie, a simple rule such as Lex-Order of the `NodeState`s can be used to break the tie.

-#### Note 1: Proof that the consensus-ed set of voters will never be empty
+#### Note 1: Proof that the consensused set of voters will never be empty
 For a given network event, consensus on the voters for that event will never result in an empty set of voters.

 Proof: By definition of an observer, each voter casts at least `> 2/3 N` meta votes of `true` per network event.
 It follows that the maximum number of false votes for any event is `< 1/3 N^2`.
-For a false meta vote to be consensus-ed, it must have been voted for by `>= 1/3 N` nodes (from binary value gossip algorithm).
+For a false meta vote to be consensused, it must have been voted for by `>= 1/3 N` nodes (from binary value gossip algorithm).
 For all meta votes to be false, there would need to be `>= 1/3 N^2`.
 This is incompatible with the previous statement, so it can't happen.

 ### Solving the Binary Byzantine problem using gossip

 We now adapt the algorithms described in [ABA](https://hal.inria.fr/hal-00944019/document) to suit our use of gossip.

-To paraphrase the paper, here are the guarantees provided by binary byzantine consensus:
+To paraphrase the paper, here are the guarantees provided by binary Byzantine consensus:

 - **Validity**.
 A decided value was proposed by a correct node
 - **Agreement**.
 No two correct nodes decide different values